Ang Mo Kio Town Council investigating cause of pipe choke after fecal matter overflow at void deck

 SINGAPORE: The Ang Mo Kio Town Council said on Monday (Sep 7) it is investigating the cause of a pipe choke after fecal matter overflowed at a void deck last week.

-A preliminary investigation showed that an “underground pipe was choked”, said the town council, causing fecal matter to spill at the void deck of Block 639 in Ang Mo Kio.
+A preliminary investigation showed that an “underground pipe was choked”, said the town council, causing fecal matter to spill at the void deck of Block 639 in Ang Mo Kio Avenue 6.

 The incident first started last Thursday morning, a spokesperson from the Ang Mo Kio Town Council said in response to CNA’s queries.